M.D., F.A.C.C., F.S.C.A.I.

 As an interventionalist, Dr. Khalaf has extensive knowledge in the latest technology involving peripheral artery and percutaneous coronary interventions as well as deep and superficial venous treatment.
 Dr. Khalaf also has a keen interest and skill in noninvasive structural heart surgery and was the first to perform a percutaneous transcatheter aortic valve replacement (TAVR) via the groin as well as repair a congenital heart defect known as patent foramen ovale (PFO) in the North Houston area.
 He was fortunate enough to train in one of the highest volume centers in the world for TAVR and serves as medical director of the structural heart committee at HCA Kingwood Medical Center.

 Dr. Khalaf has research interests in obesity and insulin resistance on cardiac function, and has several articles published in various professional medical journals with a focus on cardiovascular disease prevention and outcomes.
-“Insulin Sensitizers and Heart Failure- An Engine Flooded with Fuel” has been cited as a breakthrough review which early on hypothesized the use of certain diabetic pharmacotherapies as more cardioprotective when compared to others, a concept which has since been proven in randomized clinical trials which led to expansion of FDA indications.
-“Predictors of increased ischemic time in ST elevation myocardial infarction,” was presented at the American Heart Association among other publications which appeared in the Journal of the American College of Cardiology.
+“Insulin Sensitizers and Heart Failure: An Engine Flooded with Fuel” has been cited as a breakthrough review that early on hypothesized the use of certain diabetic pharmacotherapies as more cardioprotective when compared to others, a concept that has since been proven in randomized clinical trials that led to expansion of FDA indications.
+“Predictors of increased ischemic time in ST elevation myocardial infarction” was presented at the American Heart Association, among other publications, which appeared in the Journal of the American College of Cardiology.